htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ##### FORESIGHT

 Your senses extend past mundane obscuration and the veil of the future alike.
 You instinctively know the location of any concealed creatures who aren’t hidden from you, negating the usual bane on attacks against them.
-Additionally, whenever you are attacked, you can use a triggered action to impose a bane on the power roll.
+Additionally, whenever you are attacked, you can use a [[Triggered Action|triggered action]] to impose a bane on the power roll.

 ##### FOUR ARMS